there4/fogbugz-php-cli/README.md

       --no-interaction -n Do not ask any interactive question.

     Available commands:
-      branch        Branch a repository from a case number cases         Show the cases for the current filter current       Display the current working case
+      cases         Show the cases for the current filter current       Display the current working case
       estimate      Set a the working estimate for a case